-Central to this new structure is the creation of a new school, to be named later this year, that addresses global sustainability challenges at the intersection of the environment and society through research, teaching and civic engagement.
+Central to this new structure is the creation of a new school, the School for Environment and Sustainability, that addresses global sustainability challenges at the intersection of the environment and society through research, teaching and civic engagement.

-The new school will bring together faculty from a wide variety of disciplines that will pursue collaborative and highly interdisciplinary approaches to issues that impact our environment, sustainable development and societal linkages.
+SEAS brings bring together faculty from a wide variety of disciplines to pursue collaborative and highly interdisciplinary approaches to issues that impact our environment, sustainable development and societal linkages.
 As a new type of school, it will be organized around disciplinary clusters and interdisciplinary sustainability themes, pulling expertise from the fields of sustainability science, design, engineering, policy, the humanities and the arts.

-The school will educate and train students on environment and sustainability concerns at all levels – including undergraduate, graduate and doctoral levels – using the campus and local communities as living laboratories.
+The school educates and trains students on environment and sustainability concerns at all levels – including undergraduate, graduate and doctoral levels – using the campus and local communities as living laboratories.

-Strong connections will be enhanced with other key programs on campus, including the Graham Sustainability Institute, the undergraduate Program in the Environment and the Erb Institute, to amplify the campus’ impact on sustainability challenges.
+Strong connections with other key programs on campus, including the Graham Sustainability Institute, the undergraduate Program in the Environment and the Erb Institute, amplify the campus’ impact on sustainability challenges.

 In preparation for these changes, the university invited an external team of experts to review its programs in sustainability in the fall of 2015, and followed that on with a broad faculty committee that developed concrete recommendations building on the external report.

-Fall 2016 – The provost moves forward with process for creating a new school.
+Fall 2016 – The provost moves forward with the process for creating a new school.